Contempt (film): Production

 Italian film producer Carlo Ponti approached Godard to discuss a possible collaboration; Godard suggested an adaptation of Moravia's novel Il disprezzo (originally translated into English with the title A Ghost at Noon) in which he saw Kim Novak and Frank Sinatra as the leads; they refused.
 Ponti suggested Sophia Loren and Marcello Mastroianni, whom Godard refused.
 Anna Karina (by then Godard's former wife) later revealed that the director had traveled to Rome to ask Monica Vitti if she would portray the female lead.
-However the Italian actress reportedly turned up an hour late, "staring out the window like she wasn't interested at all".
+However, the Italian actress reportedly turned up an hour late, "staring out the window like she wasn't interested at all".
 Finally, Bardot was chosen because of the producer's insistence that the profits might be increased by displaying her famously sensual body.
 This provided the film's opening scene, filmed by Godard as a typical mockery of the cinema business with tame nudity.
 The scene was shot after Godard considered the film finished, at the insistence of the American co-producers.
 In the film, Godard cast himself as Lang's assistant director, and characteristically has Lang expound many of Godard's New Wave theories and opinions.
 Godard also employed the two "forgotten" New Wave filmmakers, Luc Moullet and Jacques Rozier, on the film.
 Bardot visibly reads a book about Fritz Lang that was written by Moullet, and Rozier made the documentary short about the making of the film Le Parti des Choses.

-Godard admitted to changing the original novel, "but with full permission" of Moravia, the original writer.
-Among his changes were focusing the action to only a few days and changing the writer character from being "silly and soft.
-I've made him more American—something like a Humphrey Bogart type."
+Godard admitted to changing the original novel, but with the consent of the original writer, Moravia.
+Among Godard's changes were focusing the action to only a few days and changing the writer character from being "silly and soft".
+Godard said, "I've made him more American—something like a Humphrey Bogart type."

 Half the film's budget went on Bardot's fee.

 Filming

-Contempt was filmed in Italy where it is set, with location shooting at the Cinecittà studios in Rome and the Casa Malaparte on Capri island.
+Contempt was filmed in Italy where it is set, with location shooting at the Cinecittà studios in Rome, and the Casa Malaparte on Capri island.
 In a sequence, the characters played by Piccoli and Bardot wander through their apartment alternately arguing and reconciling.
 Godard filmed the scene as an extended series of tracking shots, in natural light and in near real-time.
 The cinematographer Raoul Coutard also shot some of the other nouvelle vague films, including Godard's Breathless (1960).
 According to Jonathan Rosenbaum, Godard was also directly influenced by Jean-Daniel Pollet and Volker Schlöndorff's Méditerranée, released earlier the same year.

 Godard admitted his tendency to get actors to improvise dialogue "during the peak moment of creation" often baffled them.
-"They often feel useless," he said.
-"Yet they bring me a lot...
+He said, "They often feel useless".
+"Yet they bring me a lot ...
 I need them, just as I need the pulse and colours of real settings for atmosphere and creation."